Azure/azure-powershell/src/Cdn/docs/Get-AzFrontDoorCdnEndpointResourceUsage.md

 1            100   count
 ```

-List resource useages of an AzureFrontDoor endpoint under the profile
+List resource useages of an AzureFrontDoor endpoint under the profile.

 ## PARAMETERS